-- 20.1 The licensee shall immediately (within 4872 hours) disclose to the authorised officer in writing if they are arrested, cautioned or convicted of any offence (including motoring offences) during the currency of the licence.
+- 20.1 The licensee shall immediately (within 48 hours) disclose to the authorised officer in writing if they are arrested, cautioned, convicted of any offence (including motoring offences), or receive a Police warning during the currency of their licence.
 The licensee's representative must fulfil this requirement if the driver is detained.
 Fixed penalty notices shall be reported to the authorised officer in writing upon acceptance from the police officer, as opposed to when the driving licence has been updated. - 20.2 The licensee shall make his or her DVLA/EU driving licence and a DVLA code available for inspection by the operator, the authorised officer or a police officer upon request.